-Lecture and lab format is used to develop skills for the production of Yeasted Doughs, Quick Breads, Short Dough and Tarts, Pie and Pie fillings, Bavarian creams, custards, mousses, souffl s, various cookies, meringues, pastry cream and other fillings, phyllo, strudel, and laminated dough products, cakes and icings, and frozen desserts.
-Emphasis will be placed on: accurate measuring; efficiency in the work flow; application of appropriate tools and mixing methods for product type; practicing safety and of sanitation throughout processes; ability to evaluate proper doneness; execution of finishing skills; and development of flavor, texture, and appearance suited to the product.
+Lecture and lab format is used to develop skills for the production of yeasted doughs, quick breads, short dough, tarts, pie, pie fillings, Bavarian creams, custards, mousses, souffles, various cookies, meringues, pastry cream, other fillings, phyllo, strudel, and laminated dough products, cakes, icings, and frozen desserts.
+Emphasis will be placed on accurate measuring, efficiency in the work flow, application of appropriate tools and mixing methods for product type, practicing safety and sanitation throughout processes, ability to evaluate proper doneness, execution of finishing skills, and development of flavor, texture, and appearance suited to the product.

 This course serves to reinforce the cooking and baking techniques developed in CUL-115 and CUL-125, as well as introduce students to the various functions of a full-service restaurant.
-To fulfill this purpose, students will be: working to meet a deadline for service in the Quill restaurant; uphold the standards of quality and consistency when producing the menu items they are assigned; rotate through the various stations of the kitchen,: work as a team to prepare for service, deliver meals quickly and efficiently, and return the kitchen to a clean work space; gain experience with the point-of-sales system and expediting; practice communication skills in a busy production environment.
-Successful completion of this course proves proficiency in production from the cold station, fry station, charbroiling, saut , plated dessert production and bread baking for entry level positions.
+To fulfill this purpose, students will be working to meet a deadline for service in the Quill restaurant, upholding the standards of quality and consistency when producing the menu items they are assigned, rotating through the various stations of the kitchen, working as a team to prepare for service, delivering meals quickly and efficiently, and returning the kitchen to a clean work space, gaining experience with the point-of-sales system and expediting, practicing communication skills in a busy production environment.
+Successful completion of this course proves proficiency in production from the cold station, fry station, charbroiling, saut , plated dessert production, and bread baking for entry level positions.

 Emphasis is placed on methods used to solve mathematical problems that relate to food service operations.
 Topics include operations with decimals, percentages, weights and measures, recipe conversion, menu pricing, food costs, inventories, break-even analysis, and financial statements.